Selkie (film): Production

-It was set and shot in South Australia including Port Noarlunga South beach (“South Port”).
+It was set and shot in South Australia including Port Noarlunga South beach ("South Port").
 The fishing harbor location was filmed at Granite Island off Victor Harbor in South Australia which is about fifty kilometers further south of Port Noarlunga or about one hour's drive from the state's capital city of Adelaide.
+The Australian sea lions were used for the seal forms, along with the being done by Anifex and the dogs were trained by Jason Hurr.
 The visual effects were done by Rising Sun Pictures.